Oil shock: Coronavirus crash deepens as oil giants wage price war

 Oil prices plunged as much as 30 per cent as markets opened this morning - the biggest one day fall since the start of the first Iraq war in 1991.

-Brent crude is now down about 23 per cent.
+Brent crude is currently down about 20 per cent.

 But this follows falls of 10 per cent at the weekend on fears that Russia and Saudia Arabia will launch a full-scale price war.